ncondo/CarND-Advanced-Lane-Lines/README.md

 # Advanced Lane Finding for Self-Driving Cars

-The goal of this project is to produce a robust pipeline for detecting lane lines and output a visual display of the lane boundaries, numerical estimation of lane curvature, and vehicle position within the lane.
+The goal of this project is to produce a robust pipeline for detecting lane lines given a raw image from a car's dashcam.
+The pipeline should output a visual display of the lane boundaries, numerical estimation of lane curvature, and vehicle position within the lane.

 ![Original Image](test_images/test_example1.jpeg)   ![Output Image](output_images/output_example1.jpeg)